Building an auth flow with AI

 Replit limitations

-Git operations lack the fluidity of native terminal workflows.
+Git operations lack the intuitiveness of terminal workflows.
 Even basic branching and commit management feel clunky in the interface.
-What would be simple git commands in a terminal become multi-step processes with less feedback and control.
+Simple git commands in a terminal turn into vague processes with less feedback and control.

-The container-based environment limits access to lower-level system functions and file operations, which can make debugging complex issues and performance optimization more challenging compared to local development.
+The container-based environment limits access to lower-level system functions and file operations, which can make debugging more challenging when compared to local development.

 Windsurf trade-offs